Erbium compounds: Halides

 Erbium(III) fluoride is a pinkish powder that can be produced by reacting erbium(III) nitrate and ammonium fluoride.
 It can be used to make infrared light-transmitting materials and up-converting luminescent materials.
-Erbium(III) chloride is a violet compounds that can be formed by first heating erbium(III) oxide and ammonium chloride to prouce the ammonium salt of the pentachloride ([NH4]2ErCl5) then heating it in a vacuum at 350-400 ºC.
-It forms crystals of the AlCl3 type, with monoclinic crystals and the point group C2/m.
+Erbium(III) chloride is a violet compounds that can be formed by first heating erbium(III) oxide and ammonium chloride to produce the ammonium salt of the pentachloride ([NH4]2ErCl5) then heating it in a vacuum at 350-400 °C. It forms crystals of the AlCl3 type, with monoclinic crystals and the point group C2/m.
 Erbium(III) chloride hexahydrate also forms monoclinic crystals with the point group of P2/n (P2/c) - C42h.
 In this compound, erbium is octa-coordinated to form [Er(H2O)6Cl2]+ ions with the isolated Cl− completing the structure.

 Erbium(III) bromide is a violet solid.
 It is used, like other metal bromide compounds, in water treatment, chemical analysis and for certain crystal growth applications.
 Erbium(III) iodide is a slightly pink compound that is insoluble in water.
 It can be prepared by directly reacting erbium with iodine.